florian-beetz/bachelor-thesis/thesis.md

-[@fig:arch_conflict1] shows the dependencies of the class `BackupManager` in the package `org.jabref.logic.autosaveandbackup` of the Logic component on classes of the components Model, Logic and Preferences.
+[@fig:arch_conflict1] shows the dependencies of the class `BackupManager` in the package `org.jabref.logic.autosaveandbackup` of the Logic component on classes of the components Model, Logic, and Preferences.
 However, the Logic component only depends on the Model component, thus the classes in the Preferences component become unavailable after modularization.

-There are multiple scenarios how this conflict could be solved:
+There are multiple scenarios of how this conflict could be solved:
 First, the architecture could be simply changed, so that the Logic module depends on the Preferences component.
 If many instances of the same problem exist in the code base, this might be a practical solution.
-In JabRef's case however, this was the only occurrence of this problem, so changing the the architecture of the application to make one component available is not the ideal solution.
+In JabRef's case, however, this was the only occurrence of this problem, so changing the architecture of the application to make one component available is not the ideal solution.

 Second, the dependency on the Preferences module could be removed.
-Depending on the type of the dependency this may be a viable solution, for example if alternatives for the used functionalities are available.
-In this case however, removing the dependency would have lead to code duplication, which is often unfavorable for enabling good software maintainability, because the duplicated code would then need to be maintained in both instances.
+Depending on the type of the dependency this may be a viable solution, for example, if alternatives for the used functionalities are available.
+In this case, however, removing the dependency would have lead to code duplication, which is often unfavorable for enabling good software maintainability, because the duplicated code would then need to be maintained in both instances.